ProgerXP/Notepad2e/README.md

 2. Two or more occurrences but all are visible on the screen.
 3. Multiple occurrences with some hidden under the scrollbar.

+**Warning:** when word wrapping is enabled, highlighting assumes that entire bottom line is visible even if it has invisible sublines (wrapped continuations).

 Related settings:
 * `HighlightSelection`
 * `MaxSearchDistance`